UN struggles to implement deal over disputed Yemeni port city

 But the agreement did not spell out who would control Hodeidah city, which is now held by the Houthis while thousands of Saudi-led coalition troops are massed on the outskirts.
 Both sides were to withdraw their troops by Jan.
 7 under the deal.

-Sporadic skirmishes have taken place but the ceasefire has put on hold an anticipated assault by the Saudi-led coalition that aid agencies feared would have terrible consequences for civilians.
+Sporadic skirmishes have taken place but the truce has put on hold an anticipated assault by the Saudi-led coalition that aid agencies feared would have terrible consequences for civilians.

 The air strikes that had rained death and destruction on Hodeidah have also paused, although they have continued in other regions.

+Griffiths had met the rival leaders in recent days and he said both had expressed determination to find a way forward but all shared the view that "substantial progress, particularly on Hodeidah, is something we would like to see before we reconvene the next consultations".

 The Stockholm pact had stipulated that Houthi forces leave Hodeidah port and two other ports and that international monitors be deployed.
-The monitors would then oversee a complete withdrawal of troops of both sides from the city, which would be run by "local authorities" under United Nations supervision.
+The monitors would then oversee a complete withdrawal of troops of both sides from the city, which would be run by "local authorities" under U.N. supervision.

 "I am afraid that agreement did not spell out how to build that authority nor who will control what," a Western diplomat involved in the peace talks told Reuters.